Do you get stung a lot?

 What chemicals do you put on your bees?

-Our hives are treated with formic acid, which prevents the bees from getting mites.
-This is a organic approved miticide.
+Our hives are treated with formic acid, which is a flash treatment for the Varroa Mite.
+This is an organic approved miticide.